joeyvanlierop/Boids/README.md

 ## User Stories

 - [x] As a user, I want to be able to create a world
-- [x] As a user, I want to be able to add a boid to a world
+- [x] As a user, I want to be able to add a body to a world
 - [x] As a user, I want to be able to move all boids in a world
 - [x] As a user, I want to be able to view the list of all boids in a world
 - [x] As a user, I want to be able to automatically save a world when the program quits